umami-hep/salt/docs/index.md

 You can find information about different taggers at the central FTAG algorithms [docs pages](https://ftag.docs.cern.ch/algorithms/GNN/).
 Discussions about GNNs take place on Mattermost [here](https://mattermost.web.cern.ch/aft-algs/channels/gnns).

+???+ info "Salt tutorial"

+    A tutorial on how to use the framework is provided at the [central FTAG docs page](https://ftag.docs.cern.ch/software/tutorials/tutorial-salt/)

 ### Previous Frameworks

 This repository will cherry pick the best bits of